Haawk666/AutomAl-6000/Docs/source/guides.rst

 project file will be in certain *stages*, and what state the project is in will affect what you can and/or should do next.
 The stages are

     #.
-A dm3 HAADF-STEM image has been imported as a project file, but no other analysis has taken place yet. the project is in an 'initial' state.
+A dm3 HAADF-STEM image has been imported as a project file, but no other analysis has taken place yet. the project is in an **initial** state.

     #.
 Column detection has been performed, and the project now has information about 2D atomic positions.
-The project is now in a 'column' state.
+The project is now in a **columns** state.

     #.
-Column characterization has been applied, and colums now have information about the probability of its own atomic species, its z-position, its neighbours in the opposite and same crystal plane, etc...
-The project is in a 'result' stage.
+Column characterization has been applied, and columns now have information about the probability of its own atomic species, its z-position, its neighbours in the opposite and same crystal plane, etc...
+The project is in a **result** stage.

     #.
 Manual consideration of the data, and manual corrections and control has been performed by the user.
-This is the final state, and the project in now in a 'control' state.
+This is the final state, and the project in now in a **control** state.

-It is the 'control' state that one would use to analyse data, perform principal component analysis, generate plots and/or export data.
-It is important to note though, that these 'states' are only implicit, and is not internally tracked, and even though the GUI has checks in place to make sure invalid operations are not performed, some of the software's methods assume a certain state, but can be performed in other states as well, with possibly unpredictable results.
+It is the **control** state that one would use to analyse data, generate models and/or export data.
+It is important to note though, that these *states* are only implicit, and is not internally tracked, and even though the GUI has checks in place to make sure invalid operations are not performed, some of the software's methods assume a certain state, but can be performed in other states as well, with possibly unpredictable results.
 The outline given below, should give a feel for how the GUI is intended to be used.